Papanasam (film): Alleged plagiarism

 Sathish Paul, a Malayalam filmmaker-scriptwriter filed a petition with the Ernakulam District Court asking to stop the Tamil remake of Drishyam, alleging that the original film was a copy of his story published as a book in May 2013 called Oru Mazhakalathu.
 Benoy Kadavan, Sathish's advocate, informed that his client was told by Jeethu that Drishyam was going to be a family drama, and not a thriller.
 But when the movie was released, he noted that it was an exact copy and that a notice was sent to Jeethu Joseph and both the Malayalam and the Tamil production houses asking for equal shares in the profits of the film.
 Jeethu clarified that his story might have had some similarities with the Japanese film, Suspect X (2008), but cited that it was not a copy of any other story and was willing to move to the high court to prove it.

 In mid-March 2015, it was proved at the High Court that the allegation was false, with a verdict being passed confirming the film's originality.

 Soundtrack

 The film's soundtrack is composed by Ghibran, continuing his association with Kamal Haasan after Uttama Villain (2015).
 As similar to the original counterpart, Papanasam features two songs which were written by lyricist Na.
 Muthukumar.
 The official tracklist was released on 10 June 2015, which features six instrumental tracks from the score, performed by Sofia Session Orchestra and two karaoke tracks of the songs.
 The album was launched on 13 June 2015, at the Suryan FM 93.5 radio station in Chennai, with the presence of the film's cast and crew.

-The album received positive reviews from music critics.
-Behindwoods gave the soundtrack a rating of 2.75 out of 5, and summarised "An OST driven album which will work better with visuals!"
-Indiaglitz gave the album 3.25 out of 5 stars.
-Vipin Nair of Music Aloud stated that the album "has some good music that will fit right into the movie's narrative", giving a rating of 7.5 out of 10.
-Karthik Srinivasan of Milliblog stated "Papanasam is a thematic work from Ghibran".

-Moviecrow gave the soundtrack 3.25 out of 5 and then summarised "Ghibran delivers brilliant soundscape which is required for the drama thriller movie and also only two vocal tracks in the album are also enjoyable within the limited framework required for the movies of this gen." Sharanya CR of The Times of India, praised the songs with mentioning "Yeya En Kottikara" as "soothing number", whilst also praising the efforts for the background score.